HomeACcessoryKid/ESP8266-HomeKit/README.md

 ### Pairing

 Pairing is dominated by the SRP algorithm which is very slow and expensive.
-Fortunatelythis only happens once when the iOS device is being associated with the HomeKit device:
+Fortunately this only happens once when the iOS device is being associated with the HomeKit device:

 Time1: 25 seconds from boot till start of server, so that initial interaction is split second.